-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2017 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2018 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Thailand be lowered to the Watch List in 2017.1
+Special 301 Recommendation: IIPA recommends that Thailand remain on the Watch List in 2018.1

-Executive Summary: After amending its copyright law in 2015, the Royal Thai Government continued to press forward with copyright reforms intended to help Thailand meet the challenges of the digital age, passing amendments to the Computer Crime Act (CCA) that include an administrative, no-fault remedy to disable access to infringing content.
-IIPA is very encouraged by this development as well as other measures introduced by the Royal Thai Government that indicate it is beginning to recognize the seriousness of its growing online piracy problem and the importance of a thriving creative industry.
-The establishment of the new Suppression of Intellectual Property Infringement Subcommittee offers hope for enhanced coordination and renewed prioritization of enforcement, particularly regarding complex online piracy cases.
-The Department of Intellectual Property (DIP) recently introduced an intellectual property roadmap that, among other things, calls for intensifying efforts to combat piracy.
-IIPA is also encouraged by DIP's efforts to improve intermediaries' cooperation with rights holders.
-IIPA further welcomes Thailand's introduction of long-awaited incentives of up to a 20% rebate for international motion picture productions.
+Executive Summary: Thailand was recently lowered to the Watch List partly in recognition of recent reforms undertaken by the Royal Thai Government intended to help Thailand meet the challenges of the digital age, including amendments to the Computer Crime Act (CCA) that include an administrative, no-fault remedy to disable access to infringing content.
+While the practical implementation of the procedure has so far been disappointing, IIPA is in principle encouraged by this development as well as other recent measures introduced by the Royal Thai Government that indicate it is beginning to recognize the seriousness of its growing online piracy problem and the importance of a thriving creative industry.
+Thailand, however, must still update its legislative framework to bring it in line with international norms.

-Thailand must build on these reforms to make progress against its escalating online piracy problem.
-Thailand consumers are rapidly gaining access to the Internet, creating opportunities for the creative industries, but also posing challenges.
+Thailand should not rest on its laurels, but instead build on recent reforms to address a host of serious problems that are damaging the creative industries.
 Worsening online and mobile piracy threatens the sustainability of legitimate digital platforms in Thailand.
-The movie industry estimated that during one three-month period, there were twenty times more page views to top piracy websites than visits to the top legitimate platforms in Thailand.
+The movie industry estimates that there are ten times more page views to top piracy websites than visits to the top legitimate platforms in Thailand.
 As in much of the region, Illicit Streaming Devices (ISDs) are proliferating.
 Physical piracy (mostly in malls and tourist areas) remains harmful, particularly because Thailand is one of the few remaining markets in Asia in which physical sales of legitimate works provide substantial revenues.
-Unauthorized camcording of films (especially audio feeds) continues to damage the market for films, and rogue collective management organizations (CMOs) continue to undermine the market for music, negatively impacting both users and music rights holders.
+Unauthorized camcording of films (especially audio feeds) continues to damage the market for films, and the government has not taken any action to address the continued operation of rogue collective management organizations (CMOs), which undermine the market for music, negatively impacting both users and music rights holders, and contribute to crime, corruption, and the erosion of public order.

 More needs to be done to address these mounting concerns.
-Thailand should use all available tools, including the new CCA remedy, to take action against online piracy.
+Thailand should ensure the CCA remedy is effectively implemented and use all available tools to take action against online piracy.
 Thailand must initiate more upstream investigations that target criminal organizations at the root of much of the piracy; eliminate irregularities in enforcement; and ensure courts impose deterrent penalties against infringers.
-IIPA urges Thailand to address shortfalls in its copyright law through robust implementation of the 2015 amendments and through additional amendments.
-In particular, Thailand should ensure the copyright law provides an effective remedy to address the problem of online intermediaries that facilitate infringement and an efficient and effective notice and takedown process.
+IIPA urges Thailand, as it proceeds with its current copyright law revision process, to provide adequate incentives for online intermediaries to cooperate with rights holders to address online infringement; and implement best practices to combat infringement, such as requiring Internet Service Providers (ISPs) to take measures that have been demonstrated effective in preventing or restraining infringement, including, among other things, disabling access to the specific location of identified (by the rights holder) infringing content.
 Thailand should also introduce a measure addressing the establishment and governance of CMOs to bring order to the chaotic panoply of music collecting societies that are distorting the market.
 Finally, to further its ambition to accede to the WIPO Internet Treaties, Thailand must ensure that it adequately protects against the circumvention of technological protection measures (TPMs) and that it adequately protects rights management information (RMI).

-PRIORITY ACTIONS REQUESTED IN 2017
+PRIORITY ACTIONS REQUESTED IN 2018